All people, regardless of ethnicity, culture, religion, language or place of birth, have equal rights economically, socially and culturally.

 - All Australians to have equal opportunity for representation and inclusion at local, state and national levels of government regardless of culture, religion, language and place of birth.

-- To implement proven, successful models of racism prevention programs throughout the community, which develop belonging and connection between people and that eliminate racism.
+- To implement proven, successful models of racism- and prejudice-prevention programs, which develop a sense of belonging and connectedness.

 - Policy development and program implementation that is based on wide and inclusive consultation that gives voice to Australians' diverse cultural and religious backgrounds and interests.